manufactured/macOS-utilities-Dark-Mode-Toggle/README.md

 ### Use via Spotlight

-- Just put the Automator app on your Mac, and activate it with Spotlight.
-(I type  `dm` )
-- I happen to use [LaunchBar](https://www.obdev.at/products/launchbar)) but Spotlight, Alfred, Keyboard Maestro, etc. will obviously be fine.
+Invoke Spotlight, and type  `dm` .
+Or use other launchers: [LaunchBar](https://www.obdev.at/products/launchbar) (I use), or Spotlight, Alfred, Keyboard Maestro, etc.